feniljain/knowledge-base/editors/vim/plugins.md

 - Switching Neovim configs, is easier than ever now!: https://www.reddit.com/r/neovim/comments/113z6bb/switching_neovim_configs_is_easier_than_ever_now/
 - Try git jump in this: https://github.blog/2023-03-13-highlights-from-git-2-40/
 - Things to check in 0.9: https://github.com/dhruvinsh/nvim/issues/11
+- Check this doesn't become a problem in 0.9.0: https://www.reddit.com/r/neovim/comments/12gvms4/this_is_why_your_higlights_look_different_in_90/